 Tips for Making Progressive Insurance Claims – Auto

 Progressive Corporation was founded in 1937 as Progressive Insurance Company in Mayfield Village, Ohio.
-Early on the company was build on insuring higher-risk drivers.
+Early on the company was built on insuring higher-risk drivers.
 Today, Progressive is one of the largest auto insurers in America with over 13 million auto policies issued.
 Additionally, they offer numerous other types of personal line insurance.
 In Texas, they are currently the second-largest insurer based upon market share–second only to State Farm.
 So when you fight Progressive auto insurance, you are dealing with a big company.

 Progressive Insurance Claims Customer Assistance

 Progressive insurance claims to be a customer-friendly insurance company that offers a comparison of rates to other companies as well as 24/7 claims reporting.
 However, one should not forget that when you are reporting a claim against another person’s insurance company, regardless of the company, the adjuster is not there to serve you.
-Insurance adjusters are there to save their employer money not help you make you a recovery.
-Progressive Insurance does offer the opportunity to compare their rates to other insurance companies rates–which is a rarely offered type of customer assistance.
+Insurance adjusters are there to save their employer money not to help you make a recovery.
+Progressive Insurance does offer the opportunity to compare their rates to other insurance companies’ rates–which is a rarely offered type of customer assistance.

 What Must I Prove in a Progressive Insurance Claim?

 In order to get reimbursed by an insurance company for your accident, you will need to establish a number of things such as: